Project Setup

 Using this action, you can request permission before accessing the user's private information, such as location, voice, contacts, and photos.

-This action is helpful when you add a custom widget or action that accesses the user's personal information and does not have an inbuilt permission mechanism.
+This action is helpful when you add a custom widget or action that accesses the user's personal information and does not have a built-in permission mechanism.

-• Request permission only works on a mobile platform.
+- Request permission only works on mobile platforms.

 Adding Request Permission action